Introducing the Recipients of the Incyte Ingenuity Awards in GVHDTM!

 The Aplastic Anemia and MDS International Foundation is planning to continue to organize this network in 2023.

-The Inaugural Recipient of the Incyte Ingenuity Award in GVHD
+The Inaugural Recipient of the Incyte Ingenuity Award in GVHDTM

 Massachusetts General Hospital Cancer Center logo